er0c/er0c/README.md

 <h3 align="center">I am a aspiring software developer.</h3>

 #### Breif Introduction -
-  I am a First-Year at Lehigh University majoring in Computer Science and Business.
-I live in Philadelphia, PA and I plan on performing resserach on Artifiical Intelligence, Machine Learning, and Virtual Reality to someday be a Pioneer in the new era of technology.
+  I'm a First Year at Lehigh University.
+Majoring in Computer Science & Business in their CSB Honors Program.
+I have over 3 years of coding experience and want to dive deeper into the new era of technology, which consists of machine learning, artificial intelligence, and virtual reality.
+I plan to do reserach within the new era of rechnology to someday be a pioneer and push for advancements in today's technlogy.

 -  I’m currently learning **Unity**